ga-web-dev-resources/problem-solving-user-stories-lesson/readme.md

 ## *User* stories versus *code* stories (10 minutes / 1:10)

 User stories describe what the user should be able to do.
-User stories **do not say anything about code.** "Code stories" is pseudocode.
+User stories **do not say anything about code.** That's what code stories and pseudocode are for.

 <details>
   <summary><strong>Q. Why should you write user stories before you write code stories?</strong></summary